 2022 marks the 25th anniversary of the Asia-Europe Foundation (ASEF), a valuable moment to look back, take stock and plan forward.
 More than 2 years after the onset of the global pandemic, the world is finally transitioning towards signs of post Covid-19 recovery.
 To mark this important occasion, ASEF Culture is initiating a consultation process among its stakeholders, partners, and friends to look at the current scene in Asia-Europe cultural relations and discuss with like-minded organisations possible strategies for a post-pandemic recovery.

 Titled “Recalibrating the Compass: What Future for Asia-Europe Cultural Relations?”, this series of 5 closed-door roundtables will facilitate conversations on pressing themes for the arts and culture communities in Asia and Europe with a view to designing a new, more resilient, and participatory approach for the future.
-The series will culminate in a public webinar in late 2022, where findings and recommendations from the roundtables will be shared and discussed in an open forum.
+The series will culminate in a public webinar in early 2023, where findings and recommendations from the roundtables will be shared and discussed in an open forum.

 The global pandemic has deeply affected cultural communities, often intensifying issues such as gender inequalities and digital divide.
 The culture and creative industries have been hit particularly hard, with a total of 10 million jobs lost in these sectors worldwide in 2020, according to a new report from UNESCO.
 Weaknesses and challenges in areas such as funding models, cultural mobility, and the prevalent unstable employment conditions, have accelerated in the last 2 years in the arts and culture sectors.